 Being a non-profit journal, we do not charge publication or processing fees from the author(s) for publishing in the regular issue.

-In addition, starting from 2022, JKej will publish six issues yearly (January, March, May, July, September and November).
+Starting from 2022, JKej will publish six issues yearly (January, March, May, July, September and November).

 - Load Forecasting Using Time Series Models